Rutgers IC CAE Summer 2021 Research Fellowship Program with the National Intelligence University

 Selected students will work under the mentorship of NIU faculty with expertise and backgrounds in intelligence, military, and foreign policy.
 This program will provide an opportunity for students to support groundbreaking research to advance U.S. intelligence processes and foreign policy efforts.
 During the application process, students will have the opportunity to rank each of the five NIU centers participating in the fellowship.
 We will make every effort to match selected students with their number one choice, but because the number of fellowships is limited, this may not be possible.

-Selected students from Rutgers University may receive academic credit by enrolling in 01:790:484 Research in Critical Intelligence Studies.
-Students from other universities/colleges should consult with their own institutions to determine if this fellowship is eligible for academic credit.
+Selected Rutgers students with a minor in Critical Intelligence Studies may receive academic credit by enrolling in 01:790:484 Research in Critical Intelligence Studies or 01:790:485 Internship in Critical Intelligence Studies.
+Selected students from other universities/colleges should consult with their own institutions to determine if this fellowship is eligible for academic credit.

 About the IC CAE Program